How to Localize Product Selection Based on Your Target Country’s Needs

-You’ll need a dedicated team or department to ensure your product localization strategy works.
-So you’ll need translators, product developers, and a project manager.
+You'll need a dedicated team or department to ensure your product localisation strategy works.
+So you'll need translators, product developers, and a project manager.

-- Project manager — The project manager will oversee the localization team and ensure they’re on-task and organized throughout the process.
-Also, they should be near-fluent or fluent in the specific country’s languages you may be planning to localize for, have strong communication skills, excellent attention to detail, and extensive experience in project management.
+- Project manager — The project manager will oversee the localisation team and ensure they’re on-task and organised throughout the process.
+Also, they should be near-fluent or fluent in the specific country's languages you may be planning to localise for, have strong communication skills, excellent attention to detail, and extensive experience in project management.

 - Translators — The translators will have the responsibility for converting the product marketing and related aspects into the specific country's language.
 Therefore, they must be native speakers of both the target and source language.
 It's better when more translators manage the product, as different people find innovative and creative solutions while proofreading each other's work.